Victims: Priscilla Jeanne Morgan Gustafson, 33, and her children: Abigail Gustafson, seven; William Gustafson, five; and her unborn baby

 Laplante invaded the Gustafson home, raped Priscilla and shot her to death, and then drowned both children in bathtubs.

 Laplante broke into the victims’ home and murdered them when they returned.
 Laplante first tied Priscilla to her bed and raped her.
 He then shot the pregnant nursery school teacher twice in the head, killing her and her unborn baby.
-Next, Laplante murdered the children, drowning William in a bathtub in the upstairs bedroom and drowning Abigail in the downstairs bathtub.
+Next, Laplante murdered the children, drowning William in a bathtub in the upstairs bathroom and drowning Abigail in the downstairs bathtub.
 Little Abigail also suffered blunt trauma to the head and compression of the neck.
 The rapist and child-killer was sentenced to LWOP.
 However, the Massachusetts Supreme Court ruled in 2013 that LWOP was unconstitutional for anyone under 18.
 Any offenders serving LWOP for crimes committed as juveniles became eligible for parole after 15 years.
 Laplante was re-sentenced to three consecutive 15-life terms, allowing him to be released after 45 years.
 The killer appealed to the Massachusetts Supreme Court, which upheld his sentences.

 At approximately 5 P.M. on December 1, 1987, Andrew Gustafson discovered the body of his wife, Priscilla Gustafson, on the bed in the master bedroom of the family’s home in Townsend.
 She died as a result of two shots at close range with a .22 caliber firearm.
 The shots were fired through a pillow which lay on top of the victim’s head.
 Gustafson telephoned the police immediately, who, on arrival, discovered the bodies of Gustafson’s two children, William, five years old, and Abigail, almost eight years old.
 The police found William’s body face down in the tub in the upstairs bathroom.
 The police discovered Abigail’s body face down in the tub in the downstairs bathroom.
 The cause of death of both children was drowning.
 Additionally, Abigail suffered blunt trauma to the head and compression of the neck.